The Near-Exhaustive Sleep Guide for Parents

 The idea of routine isn’t just a mom-blog myth, either; it’s backed up by years of research-driven data.
-As usual, our girl Jodi Mindell sums it up perfectly in her 2009 study: “Instituting a consistent nightly bedtime routine, in and of itself, is beneficial in improving multiple aspects of infant and toddler sleep, especially wakefulness after sleep onset and sleep continuity, as well as maternal mood.”
+As usual, Jodi Mindell sums it up perfectly in her 2009 study: “Instituting a consistent nightly bedtime routine, in and of itself, is beneficial in improving multiple aspects of infant and toddler sleep, especially wakefulness after sleep onset and sleep continuity, as well as maternal mood.”

 To put it plainly?
 Having a routine in place helps babies and children fall asleep more quickly, go back to sleep more easily when they wake up, and improves parents’ moods to boot.

 If you don’t have a routine in place yet for your little one’s bedtime, start experimenting.
 Different things work better or worse for different children.
 Does your baby hate bath time with a passion?
 Probably best to skip the splashing just before bed.
 Potty-training or dealing with bed wetting?
 Might be better to forego the bedside glass of milk for a while.